 Create a small amenity kit for your Mina stays to have everything on hand.

-One piece hijabs for Umrah and Hajj could save sisters a lot of worrying, as they stay put and cover your hair.
+One-piece hijabs for Umrah and Hajj could save sisters a lot of worrying, as they stay put and cover your hair.
 Furthermore, for a more comfortable stay, you can consider extra sheets, a travel pillow and a camping mattress which are easy to carry.

 #5 What you have in your carry on is very important

-Having in mind that many people could wait 4 or more hours to be processed, what you have in your carry-on is extremely important for that hours.
+Having in mind that many people could wait 4 or more hours to be processed, what you have in your carry-on is extremely important for those hours.
 Some snacks for the long wait could be useful.
 One extra abaya, Ihram, and some hygienic products could prove life-savers in case your bag gets lost.

 Also, as the hajj terminal doesn’t have any facilities you should definitely bring extra water, fruits, and snacks.
 A pillow and a travel mat should be useful in this case too, as well as a pocket-sized dua book in order to get the maximum of every moment.